 Westfield State University

 New England students must be enrolled at a participating New England college or university.
-Students complete an online application through CREPUQ (Conférence des Recteurs et des Principaux des Universités du Québec) at http://echanges-etudiants.crepuq.qc.ca (available in French and English).
-In order to file the application, students need to first obtain an online password from the exchange program coordinator at their New England campus.
-Click here to download a list of the New England campus study abroad contacts.
+Students complete an online application through the Bureau de coopération interuniversitaire (BCI) (available in French and English).
+In order to file the application, students need to be enrolled at a participating New England college or university and obtain an online password from their college's exchange program coordinator.

 - Undergraduate and graduate students.